syrine-skl/holbertonschool-shell/basics/README.md

 #!/bin/bash
-I wrote  a script that prints the absolute path name of the current working directory.
+0 - I wrote  a script that prints the absolute path name of the current working directory.
+1 - then that Display the contents list of your current directory.